Frequently Asked Questions

 Consider my answer to the 1st question above, and consider also that I try to be fair to the people from whom I buy these books, and you'll understand that my margin for profit is small and that I have to be careful with discounts.
 Doesn't hurt to ask, though.
 Let me know what you have in mind; I'll tell you what I can do.

 Checks (personal & bank), money orders, and Paypal mostly.
 Bank wire transfer and Western Union work for me also, but I'm not set up for credit cards as yet.
 About Paypal: friends & family payments are wonderful and much appreciated; they don't cost me a cent.
 If you live in The States they don't cost you anything either.
 If you live outside the US your fee for friends & family will be tiny and I'll make it up with a discount; please ask.

 I ship with the post office unless you request something else; I find their prices to be lowest and I get good service from them.
 Books shipped within the US will go by media rate post; it is by far the least expensive option.
-Shipping outside the US up to 4 pounds or $400 insured value can be either 1st class or priority, and I will tell you what your options are.
+Shipping outside the US up to 4 pounds or $400 declared value can be either 1st class or priority, although 1st class will be uninsured; I will tell you what your options are.
 Beyond those limits priority is your only option.
-For swords and valuable kodogu within The States, I like registered mail; it can't get lost.
+For swords and valuable kodogu within The States, I like registered mail; it can't get lost and usually costs less with insurance than less safe options.
 If you purchase something from my site I will pack it well and ship quickly, usually by the next business day.
 I will charge you only what shipping costs me; there is no service fee.

 Do I accept trades and lay-away (hold for delayed payment) plans?

 Yes.
 Tell me what you have in mind and I'll try hard to make it work.